Bill Haydon: Biography

 Control has come to suspect that there is a mole deep in the organization.
 By 1972, alone in this belief, he has ruled out all but his five senior lieutenants: Percy Alleline, Roy Bland, George Smiley, Toby Esterhase, and Haydon.
 To save his agent, Karla engineers the professional ruin of Control and Smiley whom he reckons to be the most likely to unmask Haydon.
-Karla is aware of Smiley's one personal weakness — his unreciprocated love for his wife Ann, who is a habitual adulteress — and orders Haydon to have an affair with her to cloud Smiley's judgment further.
+Karla is aware of Smiley's one personal weakness — his love for his wife Ann, who is a habitual adulteress — and orders Haydon to have an affair with her to cloud Smiley's judgment further.
 As Control is about to discover the truth, Karla lures him into ordering a doomed operation in Czechoslovakia to learn the identity of the mole from a (fake) Czech defector.
 Control picks Jim Prideaux for the operation and Haydon chooses to sacrifice his close friend to save himself.
 Prideaux is captured and reveals under duress the full extent of Control's knowledge of the mole to Karla before being repatriated to Britain and discharged from the Circus.
 Control is dismissed and dies soon afterwards, Smiley is forced into retirement, and Alleline becomes Chief.
 Haydon assumes control of London Station, in control of all foreign operations, effectively giving him unfettered access to intelligence worldwide.

 In 1973, an indiscretion by a Soviet operative in Hong Kong confirms the existence of the mole to Oliver Lacon, the Civil Service overseer of the Circus in Whitehall.
 Smiley is recalled from retirement to investigate and ultimately unmasks Haydon after a tortuous, soul-searching quest.
 Under interrogation, Haydon reveals much of his secret past to Smiley and plans are set in motion to exchange Haydon for Western agents held in the Eastern Bloc, but before this happens he is killed while still in Circus custody.
 It is strongly implied, though never stated, that the killer was Prideaux.